maiminhthai/Challenge_prototype/README.md

 provide a better compromize between latency and quality.

 ## Questions.
+- Are we heading in the right direction?
 - Is this a good approach?
 - Is there a better way to do this?